haplus-stu/count_extension/README.md

 This extensions is able to count character in the textbox very easily.

-This extensions only supported by google chrome.
+This extensions works on only google chrome

 # How to use